aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 This Guidance uses [AWS Serverless](https://aws.amazon.com/serverless/) managed services, so there's no OS patching or management required.

 ### Network
-- VPC where the guidance is deployed has Internet access or VPC Endpoints to Cloudwatch and monitoring.
+- VPC where the guidance infrastructure is deployed has Internet access or VPC Endpoints to Cloudwatch and monitoring.
 Endpoints can be accessed by probing and Failover Lambda functions.
 - Target instances should have security groups configured in a way, that the probing lambda can access them(e.g. source and port are open for the Lambda's ENI)

-By deploying the VpcStack, which is an optional [part one](#deploy-part-one-basic-infrastructure) of this guidance, the prerequisites can be deployed as well.
+By deploying the `VpcStack`, which is an optional [part one](#deploy-part-one-basic-infrastructure) of this guidance, the prerequisites can be deployed as well.

 ### Operating System
 This guidance requires, that the floating-ip is known to the operating system and configured for the network adapter on the target instances.
 By default, AMIs for AL2(Amazon Linux 2), configure only the IP addresses provided during instantiation of the instance.